AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 Evaluating the script produces a value of 0.9, which represents the accuracy of our network: 90% of the elements contained in `testData` are correctly predicted.

-Consider the last of the script:
+We will now detail the last of the script:
 ```
 (((testData collect: [ :d |
 	(n predict: d allButLast) = d last